kwabenasapong/openpldoc/manual/source/display_tags.rst

 :ref:`g-formatting-tags` consist of two parts, a starting and an ending tag, each tag consists of brace, tag identifier, brace.

-**Note:** HTML or CSS cannnot be directly entered into OpenLP it must be defined through the use of :ref:`g-formatting-tags`
+**Note:** HTML or CSS cannnot be directly entered into OpenLP.
+They must be defined through the use of :ref:`g-formatting-tags`

 Using a Formatting Tag
 ======================